9 Houses Built Just for Spite

-This house is 7 feet wide, built in 1830 by the cranky owner of one of the buildings next door because he wanted to keep people from using the alley next to his house.
+This 7-foot-wide house was built in 1830 by the cranky owner of one of the buildings next door because he wanted to keep people from using the alley next to his house.

 This 1814 mansion was built hastily by a local doctor who wanted to prevent the town from building a road through his property.
 A local law stipulated that the city couldn't build a road if a building was being constructed in the path of the road, so Dr. Tyler quickly ordered that a foundation be poured for this mansion.

 3. THE VIRGINIA CITY SPITE HOUSE // VIRGINIA CITY, NEVADA